bastienjalbert/aptr/README.md

 APTR need a custom pabot version to run correctly.
 So at startup APTR will looks for a folder called "pabot" which should contains pabot.py, pabotlib.py, ...
 "By chance" APTR do it automatically by cloning my custom pabot repository.
-If the repo is already cloned, you can still force the upgrade by using --forceupdate argument.
+If the repo is already cloned, you can still force cloning again (upgrade) by using --forceupdate argument.

 ## Configuration before running tests